gobootler/imdb-search/README.md

 ## *Brief*

+1) Create an Entity-Relationship (ER) diagram of the IMDB dataset.
-1) Load the IMDB dataset into a PostgreSQL database.
+2) Load the IMDB dataset into a PostgreSQL database.
-2) Create an `express` api with 2 primary routes:
+3) Create an `express` api with 2 primary routes:
    * `/search`
      * Search route which returns an array of titles
      * In the returned array, each element should contain a subset of the complete data for that title (`title.basics`)
    * `/title/<titleId>`
      * Title details route which returns _all_ data around a given title in an organized manner
-3) Optimize for scale! 🚀🚀🚀
+4) Optimize for scale! 🚀🚀🚀

 ## *Resources*